php/php-langspec/spec/10-expressions.md

 fewer source array elements having int keys than there are target variables, the unassigned target variables are set to `NULL` and a non-fatal error is produced.

+For *keyed-list-expression-list*, each key-variable pair is handled in turn, with the key and variable being separated by the `=>` symbol.
+The element having the first key, with the key having been converted using the same rules as the [subscript operator](10-expressions.md#subscript-operator), is assigned to the frst target variable.
+This process is repeated for the second `=>` pair, if any, and so on.
+Any other array elements are ignored.
+If there is no array element with a given key, the unassigned target variable is set to `NULL` and a non-fatal error is produced.

 The assignments must occur in this order.